FOLLOW US

 Call Us

-Narcissistic personality disorder is characterized by:
+Narcissistic personality disorder is a a cluster B personality disorder characterized by:

 Although people with NPD have an inflated sense of grandiosity, their self-esteem is incredibly fragile.
 They have a deep concern about how they are viewed by others.
 They expect others to greet them with fanfare at their arrival, constantly fish for compliments, and use a great deal of charm.